szymon2024/gps-labs/gps_lab07/README.md

 EN:
 ======================================================================
-    SKY PLOT OF GPS TRAJECTORIES FROM RINEX 3.04 NAVIGATION FILE
+SKY PLOT OF GPS SATELLITE TRAJECTORIES FROM RINEX 3.04 NAVIGATION FILE
 ======================================================================

 This program generates a sky plot of computed GPS satellite